Fort Nelson History

 Fort Nelson's population is normally around 5,000 people year round.
 Due to the muskeg in this area of British Columbia, oil and gas activities wait until winter when the ground is frozen solid, to carry out the majority of their work.
 During this time, the population can easily double to 10,000 people in town and in the work camps in the immediate surrounding area.

-Much of this history of Fort Nelson, BC can be found in an online account entitled History of Northeastern British Columbia.
+Much of this history of Fort Nelson, BC can be found in an online account through the Fort Nelson School District's website.
 This account reflects the history of two major northeastern BC watersheds, the Fort Nelson River and the Liard River.

 Your contributions are needed!